RealChuan/AppTools/README_en.md

 3. app-subdir:  The application (sub-project) written based on QtCreator's plug-in system has similar functions to app-pri and is not complicated.
 It mainly learns the QtCreator's plug-in system;

-4. MediaPlayer: Super simple and simple multimedia player;
+4. MediaPlayer: Super simple and simple multimedia player(Need to install LAVFilters so that more formats of audio and video can be decoded);

+   1. Another [Qt+Ffmpeg audio and video player](https://github.com/RealChuan/FfmpegPlayer), the interface is very rough (UI can refer to this program);

 ### Instructions: